Updated on 7/01/2026

 - Warranty: 1-year

-Our Place’s rep confirmed that the Wonder Oven’s stainless-steel interior, racks, and PFAS-free ceramic baking pan are third-party tested beyond LFGB and Prop 65 standards.
-Here’s the screenshot of the email.
-I found no odors during use, as it’s plastic-free in all food-contact areas.
+The Wonder Oven’s uncoated stainless steel interior, racks, and PFAS-free ceramic baking pan are third-party tested beyond LFGB and Prop 65 standards (here’s the email confirmation).
+I found no odors during use, and the food-contact areas are plastic-free.

 - Brand-verified PFAS- & plastic-free food path.

-- Preheats fast; bakes/ air-fries evenly once you learn rack positions.
+- It air-fries evenly once you learn the rack positions.

-- Bright interior light & glass window make it easy to prevent over-browning.
+- The bright interior light & glass window help to prevent over-browning.

 - Easy crumb-tray cleanup.

-- The analog dials are a bit stiff & the markings can be hard to read.
+- Analog dials are a bit stiff until well broken-in & the markings can be hard to read.

-- Mesh basket takes effort to clean; ceramic pan is hand-wash only.
+- The included mesh basket takes effort to clean; soaking helps.

-- Toasting and air frying functions run a bit slow.
+- Toasting & air frying can run a bit slow.

-- There’s no preheat beep or “off” switch beyond the timer.
+- No preheat beep or true “off” switch beyond the timer.

-- Flipping on the top rack can feel cramped in the 12.7-qt model.
+- Flipping on the top rack can feel cramped.

-- The exterior gets warm & steam can bead on the door and drip; use a board or mat.
+- The exterior gets warm; steam can bead on the door & drip.

 - The fan is moderately loud.